kostelal0688/sep10-freedom-projec/blog/entry06.md

 ### Time Management
 One skill I learned is time management, I had to follow a timeline to complete my MVP in time.
 I had to follow the tiemline since during spring break I was away for vacation and couldn't work on it as much so I had to have most of it done before break.
 ## Summery
-So far I am very excided with the restult of my MVP.
+So far I am very excited with the restult of my MVP.
 Our next step is to go above the MVP.